 ROTC Early Commissioning Program

-Georgia Military College is one of four colleges in the United States that Congress has authorized to offer U.S. Army ROTC Early Commissioning Program (ECP) that commissions Second Lieutenants through a two-year.
+Georgia Military College is one of four colleges in the United States that Congress has authorized to offer the U.S. Army ROTC Early Commissioning Program (ECP) which commissions Second Lieutenants through a two-year.
 In short, we are your fast track to leadership in the U.S. Army.

 Entering the Early Commissioning Program means you commit to serving in the Army upon earning a commission.
 Following commissioning, you will continue your education at a university of your choosing that has a host, partnership, or is affiliated with the U.S. Army ROTC program.
 Upon commissioning, you will serve in the U.S. Army Reserves or U.S. Army National Guard while completing your bachelor’s degree and can request to compete for service in active duty.
 Our Early Commissioning Program Officers, past and present, continue to serve their country in key leadership positions wherever their nation calls.